 Create the code to make the call

-The following code shows how to build a web page (makecall.php) which is called when the user submits the form displayed by callform.html.
+The following code shows how to build makecall.php, which is called when the user submits the form displayed by callform.html.
 The code shown below creates the call message and generates the call.
-(Use your Twilio account and authentication token instead of the placeholder values assigned to $sid and $token in the code below.)
+Also, be sure to use your Twilio account and authentication token from the Twilio Console instead of the placeholder values assigned to $sid and $token in the code below.

-In addition to making the call, makecall.php displays some call metadata (example shown in screenshot below).
+In addition to making the call, makecall.php displays some call metadata, as is shown in the image below.
 For more information about call metadata, see https://www.twilio.com/docs/api/rest/call#instance-properties.

 Run the application